 The cinematography and pacing of the movie are incredible.
 It even won an academy award for the best original screenplay due to the movie’s brilliant writing.

-Lost in Translation is one of the finest examples of movies based on the subject of feeling irrelevant and lonely.
+Lost in Translation is one of the finest examples of movies about loneliness.

 Movies about loneliness usually portray a character who is some sort of a social outcast and is rejected by society.